Differences between NiceLabel 2017 and NiceLabel 6

-- Print history logging and label reprinting - Logging of printing events to a consolidated central database is available in LMS editions and accessible via Control Center web user interface.
-Labels retrieved from printing history can be reprinted on systems running the Automation module.
+- Print history logging and label reprinting - You can log printing events to a database.
+The option is available in LMS editions and accessible via Control Center.
+You can reprint labels retrieved from printing history on systems running the Automation module.
 Local printing log and label reprinting are no longer available.

 - ActiveX API - ActiveX API is no longer available and is superseded by the new .NET API available in PowerForms Suite and LMS editions.
 The new .NET based API incorporates modern programming concepts and is superior in terms of performance and reliability.
-Applications using the ActiveX API will need to be adapted in order to make them compatible with the new API.
+You can adapt your applications using the ActiveX API to make them compatible with the new API.
 See the .NET API User Guide for more.
-The stand-alone NiceLabel SDK is also available in LMS products.

-NiceLabel 2017 is highly compatible with previous editions of NiceLabel in terms of Label design functionality.
-This means that most labels open and print without any issues.
-When making changes, users need to store the labels in the new .NLBL or .NSLN document formats.
+NiceLabel 2017 is highly compatible with previous editions of NiceLabel in terms of Label design functionalities.
+Most labels open and print without any issues.

 This section lists the differences and currently non-supported functionalities in NiceLabel 2017.
 When opening or importing a NiceLabel 6 .LBL file to a NiceLabel 2017 .NLBL or .NSLN file which uses these features, the system informs you about incompatibility issues.
-These functionalities are ignored.
-Further releases of NiceLabel 2017 might re-introduce some of the below listed functionalities.
+NiceLabel V2017 ignores these functionalities.

 Objects and properties

-- Not supported barcodes.
-The following barcode types are not available in NiceLabel 2017: Royal Mail, Australia Post 4-state, Code128 Pharmacy, Code-32, Kix, Pharmacode, all Postnet barcodes.
-When importing legacy labels, these objects will be removed from the label.
+- Not supported barcodes: Royal Mail, Australia Post 4-state, Code128 Pharmacy, Code-32, Kix, Pharmacode, all Postnet barcodes.
+When importing legacy labels, these objects are removed from the label.
 Support for these barcodes will be added in future releases.

-- Not supported 2D barcodes.
-The following 2D barcode types are not available in NiceLabel 2017: 2D Pharmacode, Codablock F, GridMatrix, DotCode.
+- Not supported 2D barcodes: 2D Pharmacode, Codablock F, GridMatrix, DotCode.
 When importing legacy labels, these objects are removed from the label.
 Support for non-supported 2D barcodes will be added in future releases.